roderickmackenzie/matlab_robot_buggy/README.md

 License
 -------
 This buggy building workshop was originally run in Feb 2018, and rewritten in Feb 2020 at the University of Nottingham, UK.
-I will be please of other students can benefit from the lab.
-I release the source code in this repository under the 3-clause [BSD license](https://en.wikipedia.org/wiki/BSD_licenses).
-I release the doucments under the under [CC-BY](https://creativecommons.org/licenses/by/2.0/).
+I will be pleased if other students can benefit from the lab.
+I therefore release the source code in this repository under the 3-clause [BSD license](https://en.wikipedia.org/wiki/BSD_licenses).
+I release the documents under the under [CC-BY](https://creativecommons.org/licenses/by/2.0/).
+If you do end up reusing this material do drop me a mail/post card.

 Roderick MacKenzie 29/3/2020